Musee d’Orsay on a Budget

 Cheap ticket offers and more

-Situated on the Left Bank of the River Seine, Musee D’Orsay remains one of my favourite places to visit in Paris.
+Alongside The Louvre, for art lovers among you, no visit to Paris is complete without spending time at Musee d’Orsay.
+Situated on the Left Bank of the River Seine, Musee d’Orsay remains one of our favourite places to visit in Paris.
 Housed in the former Gare d’Orsay, this art gallery includes works of art dating from 1848 to 1914 and hosts the largest collection of Impressionist & post-Impressionist art including the artists Claude Monet, Vincent van Gogh, Cezanne, Sisley, Edouard Manet & Degas.
 The building itself offers a suitably grandiose setting for such Masters from the art world to be viewed as you meander through the art galleries.

 There are a number of ways that visitors can secure free entry to Musee d’Orsay that includes;

-• The first Sunday of each month, (online booking required).
+The first Sunday of each month; online booking required to secure free entry.

 2. Musee d’Orsay; The Paris Pass